SingleDigitIQ/cozylights/README.md

 - move to base "unsafe" methods for tables? seems like luajit optimizes it all away and it's useless to bother?

 - try spread work over several loops and try vector.add

-- figure out what to do about lights going through diagonal, one node thick walls. also still somehow manage to keep algo cheap

-- Optimize memory usage, use several voxel manipulators for biggest lights, will be slower but much more stable, also increase max radius to even more mentally challenged value

 - maybe three types of darkness nodes, ones that are completely overridable with cozylights, and ones that arent(make a darker light shade), and ones that completely ignore cozylights